Years 9, 10 and 11

 - Wayfinding Day in which students take part in a number of activities designed to help them navigate their way towards fulfilling and successful educational and career pathways

 - Morrisby online and interactive careers guidance tool which helps students with their A level and career choices.
-This is followed up by a careers guidance interview by a trained careers adviser.

 - A level options morning.

 - One to one A level options interview with a senior member of staff .

 - Higher Education and Careers Conference.